nestordemeure/nestordemeure.github.io/content/cooking/savoury/special_meal/nachos.md

 * dice the half onion finely and put it in a wok
 * had the olive oil and soy sauce
 * add the can of beans (you can drain the excess liquid but do keep most of it)
-* add a generous amount of pepper, two pinches of cayenne pepper (careful not to put more, this is concentrated spiciness) and a very generous amount of paprika
+* add a generous amount of pepper, two pinches of cayenne pepper (careful not to put more, this is concentrated spiciness), cumin to taste and a very generous amount of paprika
 * add a splash of ketchup
 * cook until the sauce thickens significantly (you want all of your ingredients warm enough to eat as it except maybe the onions)